jeffshee/gnome-ext-hanabi/README.md

 Hanabi extension can utilize `clappersink` from [Clapper](https://github.com/Rafostar/clapper) for the best performance if installed.

-For this to work, Clapper must be installed **from the package manager and not from Flatpak**.
+For this to work, Clapper must be installed **from the package manager and not from Flatpak/Snap**.

 <details>
   <summary>Performance comparison</summary>